nqminds/trustnetz/packages/docusaurus/docs/build5-docs/300-archive/110-demo.md

 This script should also be called at the Registrar before the voucher request is sent to the MASA.

-We need an additional asserted VC to be implmented
+We need an additional asserted VC to be implemented

 - SetPromiscuousMode (true, false)